Information-Processing/chat-bot/labs/lab2.md

 The C++ drivers which you interact with in the PYNQ codebase (under `pynq/lib/_pynq/_audio`) does basically the same thing, except rather than creating a static buffer in C++, it relies on a buffer created in the `audio.py` Python driver.

-Now let's take a look at the `new_audio.py`.
+Now let's take a look at the [drivers/pcm_driver/new_audio.py](/drivers/pcm_driver/new_audio.py).
 For an easier diff, the functions are marked either `not changed` or `changed`, in comparison to PYNQ's original Python driver.
 As you should know from the `merge array` example in Lab 1, the Makefile first compiles the C++ drivers into a `libaudio.so` shared library file, which is then loaded by Python using the CFFI (C Foreign Function Interface).
 Main changes were made to the `record` and `save` functions, where the expected buffer data sampling rate and audio saving file type has been changed.

-> Fun fact: I had some troubles debugging the specific sampling rate number to be used in the Python `record` function.
-Read `sample-rate.txt` for a fuller explanation.

 > To make it clear, do not use the C++ or Makefile in the `pcm_driver` folder - read the instructions in the markdown file and only use the contents from the `new_audio.py`.